leftfield-geospatial/homonim/docs/usage.rst

 =================

 Before correcting, a *reference* image needs to be acquired.
 Examples of suitable surface reflectance image collections for the *reference* image are those produced by Landsat, Sentinel-2 and MODIS.
-There are a number of platforms providing these images including the Google_ and `Amazon <https://aws.amazon.com/earth/>`_ repositories.
-See other options `here <https://eos.com/blog/free-satellite-imagery-sources/>`_.

 |geedim|_ can be used as a companion tool to ``homonim`` for acquiring *reference* imagery.
 It provides command line search, cloud/shadow-free compositing, and download of `Google Earth Engine`_ surface reflectance imagery.
+Alternatively, there are a number of online platforms providing these images, including the Google_, `Amazon <https://aws.amazon.com/earth/>`_ and `Microsoft <https://planetarycomputer.microsoft.com/catalog>`_ repositories.

 For best results, the *reference* and *source* image(s) should be: